RiccardoBiondi/segmentation/docs/source/script.rst

   [DONE]

-All  the images will be divided into N subsamples, and a kmeans clustering is performed for each subsamples, after that a second clustering i performed in order to refine the clustering and provide the set of centroids.
+All the images will be divided into N subsamples, and a K-means clustering is performed for each subsamples, after that a second clustering is performed in order to refine the clustering and provide the set of centroids.
 To control the parameters simply provides the following arguments when the script is execute: